kammitama5/kammitama5.github.io/_posts/2019-10-08-Tuesday-October-8th.md

 - I've been invited to be a reviewier for AFCI at NeurIPS!
 - I've successfully completed RLOSFest, and gave my final presentation on August 3rd!
 - I will be speaking on a podcast with S. Hanselman
+- I received a scholarship from Google to attend this year's GHC Conference!

 ## 2020